SherG/sherrieg/content/blog/black-bean-salad/index.md

 ---

-This is a nutrient-dense summer dish that's mildly spicy.
+This is a nutrient-dense dish that's mildly spicy.
 Easy to make, it's a meal in itself and pairs well with grilled chicken.
 (Add some fire to that chicken with Weber's Kick'n Chicken seasoning.)
 Plus you can serve it up as a burrito.

 Tips: